 Nature lovers will appreciate the fact that they can take a whale-watching tour from Grundarfjörður if travelling between September and March.

-This tour will take you into Breiðafjörður, a renowned herring ground in which the ample source of food makes it the best place in Iceland to spot killer whales.
+This tour will take you into Breiðafjörður, a renowned herring ground in which the ample source of food makes it the best place in Iceland to spot killer whales and other creatures.

 As you continue east along the northern side of the Snæfellsnes Peninsula, you will cross over the Berserkjahraun lava fields, a place with a dark history of trickery and cold-blooded murder.